-- A name search should be conducted prior to registering. - Approval or rejection of a brand name is based on phonetics and spelling matches of brands for similar products. - Approved and registered brand names are published quarterly in SAPI bulletins. - All documents relating to patents, designs, trademarks, etc., are published in the Industrial Property Bulletin. - The process typically takes three to six months to be completed.
+- A name search should be conducted prior to registering. - Approval or rejection of a brand name is based on phonetics and spelling matches of brands for similar products. - Approved and registered brand names are published quarterly in SAPI bulletins. - All documents relating to patents, designs, trademarks, etc., are published in the Industrial Property Bulletin. - The process generally requires three to six months for completion.